l7mp/stunner/doc/OBSOLETE.md

 tokens before exposing STUNner to the Internet.

 The most recent STUNner configuration is always available in the Kubernetes ConfigMap named `stunnerd-config`.
-You can make all STUNner configuration parameters available to pods by [mapping](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-using-configmap-data) the `stunnerd-config` ConfigMap into the pod as environment variables.
-Note that any change to this ConfigMap will take effect only once STUNner is restarted.
+This configuration is made available to the `stunnerd` pods by [mapping](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-using-configmap-data) the `stunnerd-config` ConfigMap into the pods as environment variables.
+Note that changes to this ConfigMap will take effect only once STUNner is restarted.

 The most important STUNner configuration settings are as follows.